 Remind shoppers that choosing freshly harvested seasonal produce not only supports a healthy diet, but may also lessen some of the adverse global effects caused by packaging and shipping produce long distances.

-As well as offering some great flavors, many cold weather vegetables are true nutritional stars – and at the time when the weather is changing, we’re seeing less sunlight (thus getting less of the sunlight vitamin) and it seems that colds and flu’s are being passed around – there is no better time than to eat a diet rich in nutritious fresh fruits and vegetables.
+As well as offering some great flavors, many cold weather vegetables are true nutritional stars – boosting immunity at a time when colds and flus are being passed around – so there is no better time to eat a diet rich in nutritious fresh fruits and vegetables, than now!

 Some vitamin C-rich winter fruits and vegetables include, blood oranges, broccoli, Brussels sprouts, cabbage, celery root (celeriac), kale, passion fruit, persimmons, rutabagas, sweet potatoes, turnips, and winter squash.
-Just a reminder, vitamin C-rich foods help protect cells from free radical damage, help with vitamin E regeneration, improve iron absorption and some believe vitamin C may shorten the duration or help prevent colds.
+Vitamin C-rich foods help protect cells from free radical damage, help with vitamin E regeneration, improve iron absorption and some believe vitamin C may shorten the duration or help prevent colds.

 Try roasting root vegetables like, parsnips, sweet potatoes, beets, turnips, celeriac, and rutabaga with a sprinkle of salt, pepper and a drizzle of olive oil.
 Forty-five minutes later you will have a hearty, delicious, and outstandingly nutritious side dish or even main course for any winter meal.